 It's true that 8K resolution is impressive, but we don't recommend buying 8K TVs yet.
 (Though there are some instances where an 8K TV might make sense.
 Learn more by reading why I don’t recommend 8K TVs, but I just told my dad to buy this one.)

 The biggest problem?
-There's no 8K content.
+There's next-to-no 8K content.
 There are no 8K movies being released, no shows streaming in 8K, there is no 8K version of Blu-ray, and there is very little on the horizon that will use the 8K format because there are still almost no 8K cameras or production tools made to handle the higher resolution.
+Sure, TCL has announced an 8K streaming service, but it's more of an exercise in showing off the technology than hosting content you really want to watch.

 It's a bit of a chicken and egg problem, since creating 8K content requires 8K cameras and displays, and that technology is only a couple of years old.
 It will be a while yet before 8K media is available in any meaningful way.
 And until it is, there is no good reason to buy an 8K TV.